 This Pancit Canton Recipe is made with stir-fried wheat noodles packed with savory and citrusy flavors.
-This versatile dish can be customized with proteins and vegetables that you like for a personalized twist.
+You can easily customize this versatile dish by adding your favorite proteins and vegetables for a personal touch.

 Jump to: